Leukemia in Cats; Feline Leukemia Virus

 The vet can determine whether bone marrow suppression is at play by doing a full blood count.
 Since suppressed bone marrow is marked by a decrease in feline blood cells’ production, a complete blood count exam will shine a light on the situation.
 The vets will see the number of white blood cells and any blood disorders present in your cat.

-Additionally, the lack of a healthy immune system opens the floodgates for other diseases and illnesses.
-Cats with leukemia are more likely to catch other viruses or get sick from bacteria because FeLV weakens their bodies.
+Additionally, the lack of a healthy cat's immune system opens the floodgates for secondary infections and illnesses.
+Infected Cats with leukemia are more likely to catch other viruses or get sick from bacteria because FeLV weakens their bodies.

 A diagnosis of feline leukemia can only be given after specific tests are taken.
 One of the many tests that vets use to diagnose leukemia is ELISA, which stands for enzyme-linked immunosorbent assay.
 The ELISA test searches your cat's blood for traces of feline leukemia cells.